xulei2021/project2/0A_Netronome_Repositories.rst

     # apt-get update

-#.
-This is a note.
+* This is a note.
-#.
-This is a warning.
+* This is a warning.

+   * It has two items.
+   * It is a xxx.

+* This girl is called xxx.